BtheGit/redux-redux/README.md

 delete ourStore.state[itemType]
 ```

 Now, that doesn't seem like very good housekeeping.
 So how can we protect our state from prying eyes and fingers?
 How can we still have access to the variables, but only using the functions we created (getState, changeState)?
-If you think the answer isn't a closure, than I probably need to work on my chapter titles a bit more!
+If you don't think the answer is a closure, than I probably need to work on my chapter titles a bit more!
 So, how can we do that?
 Let's refactor our store object into a store function (just like the container function in our example above).
-We don't want to return direct access to the state, but we do want to return direct access to the functions which outside programs will need access to in order to perform authorized (by us) actions on the state.
+We don't want to return direct access to the state, but we do want to return direct access to the functions which outside programs will need access to in order to perform authorized (by us) actions on the state (this is the API).
 Unlike the closure demo above, we will need to pass access to more than one function.
-So, instead of return an inside function from the container function, we'll return an object that contains multiple inside functions.
+So, instead of returning a single inside function from the container function, we'll return an object that contains multiple inside functions.
 Like so:

 ```javascript
 function ourStore() {